You want smart political talk without the meltdowns?

 This is probably the single greatest threat.

-And if they're illegally surveilling and unmasking, and we know leaking raw intelligence, and they're not using the proper protocols, because the whole thing with General Flynn, it should have been handled by a process known as minimization.
+And if the intelligence community is taking those powerful tools that we need to fight evil in our time, and they're turning them on the American people, and if they're illegally surveilling and unmasking, and we know leaking raw intelligence, and they're not using the proper protocols, because the whole thing with General Flynn, it should have been handled by a process known as minimization.

-In other words, it's perfectly legitimate, the right thing to do for the intelligence community to be spying on our enemies or potential enemies, and at least know what these people are up to.
+In other words, it's perfectly legitimate, the right thing to do for the intelligence community to be spying on our enemies or potential enemies and at least know what these people are up to.

-So in the course of doing that with Michael General Flynn's counterpart, well, General Flynn is on the other line of the phone.
+So, in the course of doing that with Michael, General Flynn's counterpart, well, General Flynn is on the other line of the phone.

 Now, once they recognize it is an American, they are supposed to then minimize what it is that they are listening to.